LEARN

 Threat Summary:

-Not globally threatened.
 Common in most of range, however, in Victoria less so.
 A substantial decrease in numbers has been documented in SW Australia.
+The population is suspected to be in decline due to ongoing habitat destruction.

 Range: